Ross Anderson - Bachelor of Psychology (Hons)

 I finished year 12 in 2003, and didn't really know what I wanted to do, so I worked during my gap' year (turned out to be a rather long gap year!).
 When I was at school, I knew I wanted a decent job and that I would probably go to university, in IT or graphics or something along those lines.
 Then I had my car accident in 2004 and was in hospital and rehab until March 2006.
 This was the catalyst for my interest in studying occupational therapy.
 I had never given any thought to an Allied Health or Health Science type of degree.
 I began studying at Monash in 2008.

 After the accident, I saw how Allied Health workers are involved in helping people to increase their independence and how they enable people to do the things they want.
-During this time is when I met Mike, who was my case manager.
-He is also a paraplegic but has travelled the world and led an active fulfilling life post-injury.
+During this time I met Mike, who was my case manager.
+He also had a spinal cord injury but led an active fulfilling life post-injury.
 This was incredibly motivational and inspirational.
 Having a mentor in a similar situation has been great and offered a lot of hope for the future.
 Becoming an occupational therapist would position me perfectly to offer this to other people following injury.

 My time in rehab really showed me how important occupational therapists are in assisting someone who has been injured to get their life back on track - especially in ways that I hadn't thought about before, such as modifying the home environment and the use of adaptive equipment.
-Over time I have learnt the importance of helping people take the next step in their recovery and to get back into work or education roles.
-This may end up being the direction I end of going, helping people to identify and move into education or employment roles and helping them to successfully complete these.
+Over time I have learnt the importance of helping people take the next step in their recovery and to get back into work and education roles, or other meaningful roles or activities people enjoy.

-I met with the Disability Services at the start of my time at Monash, and organised a neuropsychological assessment.
-Disability Services organised my exams so that I have a bit of extra time.
+I met with the Disability Liaison Unit at the start of my time at Monash, whom organised some assessments to identify if any supports were required due to my impairment.
+Disability Services organised my exams so that I had a bit of extra time.
 Aside from that, though, I've pretty much been mainstreamed with everyone else in all of my other assessments.
-Having a little extra time for exams has been a big help and has allowed me to actually finish them in a reasonable amount of time.

 My experience at Monash has been quite positive, other students and teachers are generally understanding of my situation which has helped make uni life a little easier.
-Students studying to become occupational therapists are usually open-minded and empathetic to people who have an impairment or disability, which helps create a more supportive learning environment and helped me to integrate into student life.
+Students studying occupational therapy and other health disciplines are usually open-minded and understanding to people who have an impairment or disability, which helps create a more supportive learning environment and helped me to integrate into student life.

 I've had very good relationships with my teachers.
-I usually introduce myself and have a bit of chat with the unit coordinators at the start of the semester to let them know about my current situation and any assistance I may require.
+I usually introduce myself and have a bit of chat with the unit coordinators at the start of the semester to let them know about my current situation and how best to achieve learning outcomes.

-I need to stay relatively fit in my situation, and so go to the gym regularly.
-Maintaining fitness is important for a number of reasons including lifting my chair in and out of the car and the endurance required for placements.
+I enjoy keeping active so go to the gym regularly.
+Maintaining fitness is important for a number of reasons including lifting my chair in and out of the car and the endurance required in daily life.
 Studying at university is pretty full-on, so life has been pretty busy for the past few years.
-Social and leisure activities are also important and Monash has held a fair few parties and events that I have attended.

 My advice to other Monash students who might need support from Disability Services would be to go and speak with them to find out about what they can do for you.
 Monash staff have always been willing to put in the extra effort to make your time a bit easier.